Evacuations

 Stage 3 - Rescind

-When the emergency that necessitated the evacuation is under control and the hazard/emergency zone is declared safe (habitable), a retraction of the Evacuation Order should be implemented.
-This is to be done using the same procedure as for a Warning.
-This procedure should advise the population at risk that the danger may reoccur itself and that an ALERT may be reinstated and the process recommences from Stage 1.
+When the emergency that caused the evacuation is under control and the hazard/emergency zone is declared safe (habitable), a retraction of the evacuation order should be implemented.
+This is to be done using the same procedure as for an alert.

-As information is received from the operational front lines, and examined for specific actions, the public will be kept notified of developments, level of evacuation awareness, location of reception centers and other important information.
+As information is received from the operational front lines and examined for specific actions, the public will be kept notified of developments, level of evacuation awareness, location of reception centers and other important information.

 Emergency Services | 6300 Hammond Bay Road | Nanaimo, BC V9T 6N2 | E-mail: emergencyservices [at] rdn.bc.ca (emergencyservices[at]rdn[dot]bc[dot]ca)